What’s the Difference Between Alpacas and Llamas?

 The llama’s ears are very long and erect.
 They stand in a position that resembles a banana in shape.
 The ears of an alpaca are more slender and pointed.

-Their fuzzy coat extends to their ears, unlike llamas, who often have more sleek and straight fur around their ears.
+Their fuzzy coat extends to their ears, unlike llamas, who often have more sleek and straight fur around them.
 Alpacas have small, erect ears, cheeks covered with fur, and short snouts.

 4. Wool